matt-tingen/advent-of-code/README.md

 You may create any other helper files in the day's folder as necessary, including `*.test.ts` files.

-Once you've completed a puzzle successfully, add it to `challenges.test.ts` to create a snapshot test using your custom input.

 ## Commands

 To run tests, use `yarn test`.

 To run a particular puzzle, use `yarn solve [<n>[<a|b>]]` e.g. `yarn solve 1a`.
 If arguments are omitted, the latest available will be used based on what folders/files exist.
 The solution will be printed to the console and copied to the clipboard.

+Once you've completed a puzzle successfully, add it to `challenges.test.ts` and run `yarn checks` to create a snapshot test using your custom input.